wl4g/webconsole/README.md

 ### TODO
 - [√] Completely unify the daily output of each component, such as `gin` framework.
 - [√] Enhance the administrator functions of webconsole service, such as its own health/metrics/indicator(CPU/Mem/Network/Connections...)
 And more detailed indicators.
-- canvas + coss Audit screen recording function.
+- Canvas + Object Storage Audit screen recording function.
 - In order to realize the remote image UI control protocol compatible with windows RDP(Remote Desktop Protocol) based on Web, And RFB/Telnet

 ### Custom Development Guide